elastic/dockerfiles/README.md

 ## Logstash

-**Logstash** is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite "stash."
+**Logstash** is a server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite "stash."

 For more information about Logstash, please visit https://www.elastic.co/products/logstash.